Florida Bay: Environmental issues

 Florida Bay has undergone a series of ecological changes beginning in the late 1980s that have severely altered the ecosystem.
 Originally, clean freshwater flowed south through the state into the Florida Bay.
-To support the state's agricultural water needs, namely for sugar cultivation, the water was rerouted and no longer flows into the Bay, causing numerous and severe environmental issues and loss of native wildlife.
+To support the state's agricultural water needs, namely for sugar cultivation, the water was rerouted and no longer flows into the Bay.
+The flow of fresh water is believed to have caused environmental issues and loss of native wildlife.

 Seagrass die-off

 The rerouting of the flow of freshwater to the Bay coupled with periods of drought have caused massive seagrass die-offs.
 The first major die-off occurred from 1987 to 1991 as thousands of hectares of turtlegrass beds (Thalassia testudinum) were devastated by high levels of toxic dissolved sulfide.
 10,000 acres died in the central and western bay, and almost 60,000 additional acres suffered reduced productivity and biomass as a result.
 Then, following the 2015 drought, extreme temperatures and heightened salinity reduced the amount of oxygen that could remain dissolved in the water, causing periods of anoxia during nighttime and thereby damaging the health of the turtlegrass in the bay.
 During the summer and fall of 2015, approximately 40,000 acres of seagrass died.